By Erica Smith, student at Brigham Young University in Utah

 3) Make news in your own backyard

-If Utah hadn’t held their own March for Life, Utah media coverage of the day probably wouldn’t have extended beyond, “Hey, look, our girl Mia Love gave a speech today.
+If Utah hadn’t held their own National Pro-Life March, Utah media coverage of the day probably wouldn’t have extended beyond, “Hey, look, our girl Mia Love gave a speech today.
 Good for her.”
-And most states don’t have a representative appearing at the DC March for Life.
+And most states don’t have a representative appearing at the DC National Pro-Life March.
 National news usually has consequences for the entire country, but it’s still something that happens “back in Washington”.
 Hometown marches make it relevant.
 Get pro-life news featured in your local papers.

 4) Make Friends You Can Take Home

 The Washington, D.C.
-March for Life is the crowning pro-life event of the year.
+National Pro-Life March is the crowning pro-life event of the year.
 I hope one day I’ll be able to make it back East to join the ranks of hundreds of thousands of women, children, and men raising their voices for the unborn.

 But until then, I have work to do at home.